a92340a/Credit_All_In_One/README.md

 </p>

 #### How does the LLM work in the server consumer?
-1. input
+1. Input
-    User's question with anonymous id
+    User's question with an anonymous ID
-2. server
+2. Server
-- Propmt testing
+- Prompt testing
 Verify the user's question if it's inappropriate or malicious
     1. moderation checking: check the rating of 'sexual', 'hate', 'harassment', 'self-harm', 'sexual/minors', 'hate/threatening'
     2. prompt injection testing: check the user's intention utilizing the hugging face injection model
 - Memory module
-Retrieve the historical messages from MongoDB, and combine with user's standlone question this run
+Retrieve the historical messages from MongoDB, and combine them with the user's standalone question this run
 - LLM model
 Implemented a two-step generative AI approach, involving inquiry-based and conversational models, to enhance the accuracy of retrieving credit card names.
     1. self-query retriever: build a structured query based on metadata construction
-    2. conversational retrieval chain: generate a conversational response based on previous structured query
+    2. conversational retrieval chain: generate a conversational response based on the previous structured query
-3. output
+3. Output
-    User's answer with anonymous id
+- User's answer with an anonymous ID

 ## Data Pipeline
 ### Crawling pipelines by ScrapeOps
-- Implemented an automated pipeline system to collect data utilizing ScrapeOps from 25 distinct sources, including official websites, blogs and PTT community.
+1. Implemented an automated pipeline system to collect data utilizing Scrapy Spiders from 25 distinct sources, including official websites, blogs and the PTT community.
+2. Transformed and loaded data into MongoDB dispatched by Scrapy Engine.

 ### ETL pipelines
-- Fetch data of credit card from MongoDB to ChromaDB, embedding contexts to vectors
+1. Fetch data of credit cards from MongoDB to ChromaDB, embedding contexts to vectors.
+2. Fetch data of credit card from MongoDB to PostgreSQL for cleaned card dictionary and marked card alias name.
-- Fetch data of PTT community and .
-Speeded up 3 data pipelines(xx,xx,xx) for querying credit card analysis by cache system, Redis, decreasing users’ waiting time by 20 seconds.
+3. Fetch data of the PTT community from MongoDB to Redis, speeding up 3 data pipelines for querying credit card analysis by cache system and decreasing users’ waiting time by 20 seconds.

 ## Live Demo
 ### 銀行資訊總覽 Brief card introduction